 The 3rd party CAS main logical interfaces allow it to perform CAS provisioning and injection of CAS security messages in the DVB-C transport MUX.

-AO’s are able to select a different CA system than the AO CA system already available on the network.
-Only in case of technical impossibilities to implement this different CA system, will need to reject this request.
+AO’s are able to select a different CA system than the AO CA system already available on the Wyre network.
+Only in case of technical impossibilities to implement this different CA system, Wyre will need to reject this request.
 Also the CA system used by the AO can be used on others networks.

-The AO-CAS (3rd party) interfaces to VHE (provisioning and EMM/ECM signaling) are carried over the “AO – Mgmt” physical link.
+The AO-CAS (3rd party) interfaces to Wyre VHE (provisioning and EMM/ECM signaling) are carried over the “AO – Mgmt” physical link.

 AO-IT (NE.G71)

 AO-IT is used as an umbrella name for the set of systems that together implement the AO CRM and OSS/BSS systems in the broad sense of the definition.
-The WRO does not make any assumption on the nature or architecture of the AO IT system.
-The main purpose of including this building block in the architecture drawings is highlighting possible ways of implementing the requirements of the WRO.
+The Wyre WRO does not make any assumption on the nature or architecture of the AO IT system.
+The main purpose of including this building block in the architecture drawings is highlighting possible ways of implementing the requirements of the Wyre WRO.

-The AO – Order Portal interface (IF G.71) gives the AO the possibility to order WRO services management on behalf of its customers
+The AO – Order Portal interface (IF G.71) gives the AO the possibility to order Wyre WRO services management on behalf of its customers

 AO-NCP (NE.G72)

 The network control platform (NCP) is involved in the real-time session set-up and tear-down interactions between AO CPE and the network components.
-As such it handles as a destination for control plane message flows originated from AO CPE that are “proxied” by its counterpart the NCP.
-The WRO does not make any assumption on the nature or architecture of the AO NCP system.
-The main purpose of including this building block in the architecture drawings is highlighting possible ways of implementing the requirements of the WRO.
+As such it handles as a destination for control plane message flows originated from AO CPE that are “proxied” by its counterpart the Wyre NCP.
+The Wyre WRO does not make any assumption on the nature or architecture of the AO NCP system.
+The main purpose of including this building block in the architecture drawings is highlighting possible ways of implementing the requirements of the Wyre WRO.

 AO-VOD BACKEND (NE.G73)